friesalafrancais/TryHackMe-Walkthroughs/Easy/RootMe.md

 ![image](https://user-images.githubusercontent.com/115602464/197349682-691cb38b-5499-419b-ab70-715fad6ac21d.png)

-We can see a /panel/ directory!
+We discovered a /panel/ directory!

 We can see there are two directories that stand out. (/panel/ and /uploads/) The reason /panel/ is the one we are interested in is because it brings us to a file upload form.